quizzimodo/quizzimodo/README.md

 - Node/Express server with  GET, POST, PUT and DELETE routes for user and quiz models.
 Routes, controllers middleware have been abstracted away to the routes, controllers, and config directories, respectively.

-- Bookshelf.js integrated to connect with SQLite database and provide model structure and promise-based queries
+- Bookshelf.js ORM integrated to connect with PostgreSQL database and provide model structure and promise-based queries

 ### Database

--
+- PostgreSQL

 ### Schema